 Garden of Remembrance

-The Garden of Remembrance, located in front of the Michaelian Office Building at 148 Martine Avenue in White Plains was created by the Holocaust & Human Rights Education Center, formerly known as both the Westchester Holocaust Education Center and the Westchester Holocaust Commission.
-Andrew O'Rourke was the Westchester County Executive, who was instrumental in the creation of the Garden.
+The Garden of Remembrance is located in the front of the Michaelian Office Building at 148 Martine Avenue in White Plains.
+This memorial site was created by the Holocaust & Human Rights Education Center (formerly known as the Westchester Holocaust Education Center, and the Westchester Holocaust Commission).

 Within the Garden stands the "Gates of Remembrance" that were designed and created in 1992 by sculptor Rita Rapaport to memorialize the suffering and death of millions during the Nazi era from 1933 to 1945.
 The posts supporting the Gates appear to be blown by the wind, and they evoke the memories of the flames or chimneys of the crematoria.
 To some, they will resemble the Hebrew letter Vov, which represents the number six, for the six days of creation, or the six million Jewish victims.
 The Gates themselves may symbolize the bars of a prison or the entrances to concentration camps.